DamlaDemir/SpiderSolitaire/README.md

 * The game must be won when 8 ranked sets have been completed.
 * A warning message should be given when unordered cards are wanted to be dragged.
 * When the card is distributed, if there is an empty card space, a warning should be given and the card should not be distributed.
+* Score must be calculated.150 points should be added for each card opened, and 1040 points for each series completion.Each time a hint is taken, it should be reduced by 20 points.After the game is over, it should calculate according to the elapsed time.

 ## Assignment